-Mansfield University is proud to be hosting the Spring 2016 English Association of Pennsylvania State Universities (EAPSU) Undergraduate Conference!
+Thank you to all the students, staff, and faculty who helped make the 2016 English Association of Pennsylvania State Universities (EAPSU) Undergraduate Conference a success.

 After graduation, would you like to move into one of the many high-demand careers in writing?